Deformations of $(p,q)$-forms and degenerations of the Fr\"olicher spectral sequence: Examples

 Furthermore, by applying Corollary \ref{coro-to-mainthm2}, $(1)$, we get $\bigoplus_{\lambda\geq 1}d_\lambda^{p,q}(X_t)=0$ for any small $t$ when (in these cases Theorem \ref{mainthm} is not applicable)

 It is known that for complex parallelizable nilmanifold (including the Iwasawa manifold $X$) there holds $E_2\cong E_\infty$ (see \cite[Thm.\,9]{CFG91}).
-When $(t_{11}, t_{12}, t_{21}, t_{22})\neq0$, the small deformation $X_t$ is not complex parallelizable, our results give some useful information about the degenerating behavior of $d_r^{p,q}(X_t)$ (see \cite{Fla20} for some related discussions).
+When $(t_{11}, t_{12}, t_{21}, t_{22})\neq0$, the small deformation $X_t$ is not complex parallelizable, our results give some useful information about the degenerating behavior of $d_r^{p,q}(X_t)$ (c.f. \cite{Fla20,HX24D}).